mike-north/ember-octane-workshop/notes/01-templates.md

 ## ⌨️ Task: Moving the initial HTML & CSS into our app

+> _Goals_
+>
+> -   Place the starting point HTML and CSS in your new app, and see what it looks like in a browser

 For now, paste the following HTML in [`app/templates/application.hbs`](../app/templates/application.hbs)

 <details>